The Secret of Moonacre: Plot

 Finding the key in the book's bookmark, Maria sneaks into the fortress, but is spotted by Robin's father Coeur de Noir.
 She gives him the key but he reveals that the casket is empty, accusing the Merryweathers of stealing them.
 Maria escapes and is led home by Wrolf.
 At the manor, she meets Loveday, who gives her more information: Loveday and Sir Benjamin were once engaged until Loveday revealed she was a de Noir; Sir Benjamin, furious, broke off the engagement and Loveday ran away.
 Maria then notices a painting of the first Moon Princess, who shows her where she hid the pearls in the forest.
 Maria sends forged letters to Sir Benjamin and Loveday convincing them to meet, then persuades Robin to help her.
 Meanwhile, Loveday and Sir Benjamin meet and discover Maria's deception.
 Together with Miss Heliotrope, Marmaduke, and the "halfwit" servant Digweed, they set out to search for her.

 Back in the forest Maria and Robin find the pearls in hollow tree and escape through a secret tunnel.
 Coeur's men pursue them and kill Wrolf in the process.
 Coeur reaches the cliff where the valley was cursed just before the moon is about to rise.
 Sir Benjamin then arrives with Digweed and Marmaduke, followed moments later by Maria and Robin.
 Loveday, revealed to be Coeur's daughter, also arrives.
 Maria pleads to her uncle and Coeur to put aside their pride and so break the curse, but fails.
 She then realizes she must do it herself, and jumps into the sea with the pearls.
 A huge wave surges towards the cliff and Maria appears on the back of the white unicorn.
 A revived Wrolf appears, having resumed his true form: the black lion.
 Sir Benjamin and Loveday reconcile, and Miss Heliotrope finally arrives.
-The Merryweathers and de Noirs are united, the curse is lifted, Moonacre Valley restored, and Maria and Robin are in love.
+The Merryweathers and de Noirs are united, the curse is lifted, Moonacre Valley is restored.